darinz/ML/practice-1/p2/solution_p2.md

 **Key insight:** **Symmetric matrices** have **real eigenvalues** regardless of other properties.

 **Problem 26.
-Consider the closed form of the optimal weight for Ridge Regression, as derived in a previous homework (HW1):**
+Consider the closed form of the optimal weight for Ridge Regression:**

 $$\hat{W} = (X^T X + \lambda I)^{-1} X^T Y$$